chowhao/unopro/README.md

 Sometimes, we need to burn a binary file to eeprom, the burn tool like (tl886 ii plus) is a little expensive, so we can make a programmer by ourselves

-I choose the arduino uno to make a eeprom programmer to program 28cxx series eeprom chip

-It can program the 28c256 eeprom chip perfectly right now !!!
+I choose the arduino uno to make a eeprom programmer to program 28cxx series eeprom chip, it can program the 28c256 eeprom chip perfectly right now !!!

 #### First Part (Hardware)